9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 Is RedactAI still active in 2026?

 Its site operates normally, its blog publishes near-daily, and it advertises 44,160+ users (self-reported), as of June 2026.
-At the same date we found no reviews on any major platform and zero mentions in our six-month, 570,000-post LinkedIn corpus.
-Draw your own conclusion about momentum; we only publish what we can measure.
+At the same date we found no reviews on any major platform and only 45 mentions in our 1.2M-post LinkedIn corpus over the last year, 38 of them from a single account.

 How much does RedactAI cost?